Get started with Fortnox ↔ HubSpot

 | Deal: final_pay_date_in_fortnox | <- | FinalPayDate |

-| Deal: amount | <- | Calculation: TotalToPay - (TotalVAT + RoundOff) |
+| Deal: amount | <- | Calculation: TotalToPay - (TotalVAT + RoundOff) by default; or TotalToPay when Amount includes VAT is enabled in invoice import options |

 | Deal: deal_currency_code | <- | Currency |